hendriangkasa/whisper/README.md

 **Troubleshooting**
 If you encounter any issues, please check the following:
-  a.
-Virtual Environment: Ensure you are inside the activated virtual environment (venv).
+- Virtual Environment: Ensure you are inside the activated virtual environment (venv).
 The command prompt should be prefixed with (venv).
-  b.
-Dependencies: Confirm that all libraries in requirements.txt were installed successfully without errors.
+- Dependencies: Confirm that all libraries in requirements.txt were installed successfully without errors.
-  c.
-Script Permissions: Make sure the run_pipeline.sh script has execute permissions (chmod +x run_pipeline.sh).
+- Script Permissions: Make sure the run_pipeline.sh script has execute permissions (chmod +x run_pipeline.sh).
-  d.
-File Paths: Double-check that the input/output directories and the model path in run_pipeline.sh are correct and accessible.
+- File Paths: Double-check that the input/output directories and the model path in run_pipeline.sh are correct and accessible.
   e.
 CUDA/GPU Issues: Errors like "CUDA out of memory" suggest that the models are too large for the available VRAM.
 You may need to adjust the gpu_memory_utilization parameter in ref_x_vllm.py or reduce the number of parallel processes in ref_x_max.py.
 Check that nvidia-smi runs correctly and shows the available GPUs.